 Jesus also performed many miracles, proving his divine call as Messiah, and fulfilled all of the Scriptures pertaining to the Messiah's first advent, and will continue to do so, until all of his enemies are under his feet.
 [Ps.110:1; Acts 2:35; Luke 20:43]

 Jesus taught and lived sound doctrine.
 He only said and did the Father's will, then lived it out by example, leaving us the true Christian way of life for others to follow.
 [John 1:1;14.
-John 14:6] Jesus modeled for us the concept of: Word and deed, or a true living faith.
+John 14:6] Jesus modeled for us the concept of: Word and deed, or a true living and saving faith.
 Any faith that teaches a Triune God, or that Jesus was just a man, or that he was a spook hovering around earth is not Christian.

 The Cross & Ressurection

 Jesus rose from the dead three days later, and is alive ever more, and is seated at the right hand of the Father (which means: in great glory and power) in heaven.
 [Ps.
 16:10; Isa.
 53; as recorded in all four gospels, and is referred to many times in the New Testament.]
 If anyone teaches that Jesus died spiritually and suffered in hell at the hand of Satan and his demons, then they are not saved.
 They have the wrong gospel, and the wrong Jesus.

 God's plan of salvation was demonstrated through the Passover.
 Please study it in the Old Testament so you will have a foundation upon which to build in the New Testament.